 - Workwear: This cordura fabric stands tough where other fabrics struggle to hold up.
 If you work in strenuous environments such as construction or manual labor jobs, this nylon based fabric lasts.
 Not only does it last through multiple washings, but it will remain as durable as its first use time and time again.

 - Jackets: Whether used in adventuring situations for backpacking/trailblazing, or if you need a jacket to keep you safe while riding on your motorcycle, Cordura style fabrics including our ballistic nylon fabric have amazing abrasive qualities that keep you safe depending on the weight of the fabric.

 - Coverings: Made with exterior protection in mind, our 1000 Denier Nylon, like Cordura fabric works great when covering your outdoor furniture or watercraft.
 It’s water repellent and mildew resistant properties protect your outdoor products against all kinds of weather.

-- Bags: Cordura fabric sees luggage applications since the late 1970s.
+- Bags: Cordura fabric has been in luggage applications since the late 1970’s.
 Whether the basic backpack for traveling or school, or duffel bags for sports gear and working out– whatever the load, this synthetic fabric handles the baggage.
 Being water repellent, it’s able to withstand harsh commutes and travel.